 None of these will help you unless you take seriously the need to get everyone who consumes marketing analytics on the same page.
 This isn’t as simple as it sounds.
 On any given day, you and the marketing team should be prepared to talk about your plans and results in meaningful, relevant ways that anyone at your company with a vested interest in marketing (who doesn’t?) can understand.
 That’s right, stakeholders from the board on down have to buy into your approach, your data, your systems and most of all – you.
 This is a strategic endeavor that, if ignored, can leave you exposed to anyone who wants to use data to drive their agenda.
 One of the biggest challenges to winning hearts and minds is this: not everyone “gets” marketing, especially modern marketing analytics.
 Their ideas about marketing may be outdated, overly complex, unrealistic, or biased.

-Reflecting on the presidential election, Dr. Mutalik points to innumeracy – a lack of basic skills in math – as a factor that played into this past election.
+Reflecting on that infamous presidential election, Dr. Mutalik points to innumeracy – a lack of basic skills in math – as a factor that played into this past election.
 He notes that a large portion of the population “can be led astray by statistical statements and quantitative arguments in news stories.”
 Is a lack of basic skills in marketing analytics at your company a risk factor for your marketing team?
 Can decision makers be led astray by data that’s sourced and interpreted by people at your company from other departments?
 Absolutely.
 I’ve seen good analytics from marketing disparaged just because they came from the marketing automation platform.
 I’ve seen executives and board members request reports that won’t tell you anything actionable.
 I’ve seen marketers give-in to, or green-light reports they know are wrong, or misleading.

 What’s lost in all of this is a simple idea: the main use of marketing data and analytics is to continuously guide marketers and their companies toward better business outcomes.
 It’s about understanding marketing vs. marketing, not marketing vs. sales; in other words, you want to optimize marketing ROI, not whether it’s better to spend a dollar on sales or marketing.
 If you keep this simple idea at the forefront of everything marketing, your chances of putting data to work for your business are far better.